Virgo-Development/Butterfly/README.md

 # Butterfly

-## Light Weight Chat Color plugin using the Spigot API.

 - Permissions

-- The permissions are set by 'color.' and then followed by the color of choice so for example 'color.red' would give the RED Chat Color.
+- The permission required for each color is 'color.' and after the . you would put the specified color.
+For example 'color.red' would grant the player the RED Chat Color.